2026 ICD-10-CM Diagnosis Code E78.4

 The most common cause of high cholesterol is an unhealthy lifestyle.
 This can include:

-• Unhealthy eating habits, such as eating lots of bad fats.
-One type, saturated fat, is found in some meats, dairy products, chocolate, baked goods, and deep-fried and processed foods.
-Another type, trans fat, is in some fried and processed foods.
-Eating these fats can raise your LDL (bad) cholesterol.
+- Unhealthy eating habits, such as eating lots of saturated fats.
+These fats are found in red meats, full-fat dairy products, chocolate, some baked goods, and many deep-fried and processed foods.
+Eating too much saturated fat can raise your LDL (bad) cholesterol.

 Genetics may also cause people to have high cholesterol.
-For example, familial hypercholesterolemia (FH) is an inherited form of high cholesterol.
-Other medical conditions and certain medicines may also cause high cholesterol.
+For example, familial hypercholesterolemia (FH) is an inherited condition that causes very high levels of cholesterol in the blood.
+Other medical conditions and certain medicines may also raise LDL cholesterol levels or lower HDL cholesterol levels.

 What can raise my risk of high cholesterol?

-A variety of things can raise your risk for high cholesterol:
+A variety of things can raise your risk of high cholesterol:

 How is high cholesterol diagnosed?

 There are usually no signs or symptoms that you have high cholesterol.
-There is a blood test to measure your cholesterol level.
+A blood test can measure your cholesterol levels.
 When and how often you should get this test depends on your age, risk factors, and family history.
 The general recommendations are:

 For people who are age 19 or younger::